ZachKLYeh/Yolox_Annotation_Application/README.md

 [download] https://drive.google.com/file/d/1Uz1aozpxPJrytR7XXZzUbRRwAkkOH02M/view?usp=sharing

+The file structure should be like this:

+--Yolox_Annotation_Application

+----main.py

+----requirements.txt

+----README.md

+----yoloxm.onnx

 ### Python script deployment

 You can simply execute the python file, after you installed all the requirement packages.